ObenaufLab/CaTCH/README.txt

     ATGGCG  notreatment_2
     ATCTAG  treatmentA_1
     CGAT    treatmentA_2

   Demultiplexing tags can be a mix of different lengths, but the shorter ones must not be substrings of the longer ones.

-- A file containing the condition allocation for each sample to be included in teh report and the assigned colour for the condition.
+- A file containing the condition allocation for each sample to be included in the report and the assigned colour for the condition.
 It must consist of 3 named columns: "sample", "condition", "colour".
 Colour must be in an R-compatible string format, one colour per condition. ie.

     sample  condition   colour
     reference_1 reference   black
     reference_2 reference   black